Vince Gilligan

-Early life
+Early life and education

-Vince Gilligan was born on February 10, 1967, in Richmond, Virginia, the son of Gail, a grade school teacher, and George Vincent Gilligan Sr., an insurance claims adjuster.
+George Vincent Gilligan Jr. was born in Richmond, Virginia, on February 10, 1967, the son of grade school teacher Gail and insurance claims adjuster George Vincent Gilligan Sr. He was raised Catholic but later described himself as "pretty much agnostic".
 His parents divorced in 1974.
-He and his younger brother, Patrick, were raised in Farmville and Chesterfield County, and attended J.P.
-Wynne Campus School, the laboratory school run by Longwood College, where his mother also taught; Gilligan would later use the name J.P.
-Wynne for the fictional high school where Walter White teaches in Breaking Bad.
+He and his younger brother Patrick were raised in Farmville and Chesterfield County, where they attended J.P.
+Wynne Campus School, the laboratory school run by Longwood College, now Longwood University, where their mother also taught; Gilligan later used the J.P.
+Wynne name for the fictional high school where Walter White teaches in Breaking Bad.

-Growing up, Gilligan became best friends with future film editor and film title designer Angus Wall.
-His interest in film began when Wall's mother, Jackie, who also taught alongside Gilligan's mother at J.P.
-Wynne, would lend her Super 8 film cameras to him.
-He used the camera to make science fiction films with Patrick.

-One of his first films was entitled Space Wreck, starring his brother in the lead role.
+Growing up, Gilligan became a close friend of future film editor and film title designer Angus Wall.
+His interest in film began when Wall's mother Jackie, who also taught at J.P.
+Wynne, loaned Gilligan her Super 8 film cameras.
+He used the camera to produce amateur science fiction films with Patrick.
+One of his first films was entitled Space Wreck, starring Patrick in the lead role.
 One year later, he won first prize for his age group in a film competition at the University of Virginia.
-Jackie would take Wall and Gilligan to Richmond and drop them off at Cloverleaf Mall to see films, and encourage both of them to pursue a career in the arts.
-"I wouldn't be where I am today if it weren't for Jackie.
-She was a wonderful lady and a real inspiration," he recalls.
+Jackie took Wall and Gilligan to Richmond and dropped them off at Cloverleaf Mall to see films, encouraging both of them to pursue a career in the arts.
+Gilligan later said, "I wouldn't be where I am today if it weren't for Jackie.
+She was a wonderful lady and a real inspiration."

-Gilligan was recognized for his talents and creativity at an early age.
-George Sr. described him as a "kind of a studious-type young man, and he liked to read, and he had a vivid imagination".
+Gilligan was recognized at an early age for his talents and creativity.
+His father described him as a "kind of a studious-type young man, and he liked to read, and he had a vivid imagination".
 He introduced Gilligan to film noir classics, as well as John Wayne and Clint Eastwood Westerns on late-night television.
 Gilligan won a scholarship to attend the prestigious Interlochen Center for the Arts.
 After eighth grade, he moved back to Chesterfield to attend Lloyd C. Bird High School.

-Education

-After graduating from Lloyd C. Bird High School in 1985, Gilligan went on to attend NYU's Tisch School of the Arts on a scholarship, receiving a Bachelor of Fine Arts degree in film production.
-While at NYU, he wrote the screenplay for Home Fries; Gilligan received the Virginia Governor's Screenwriting Award in 1989 for the screenplay which was later turned into a film.
-One of the judges of the competition was Mark Johnson, a film producer.
-He was impressed by Gilligan, saying he "was the most imaginative writer I'd ever read".
+After graduating in 1985, he went on to attend NYU's Tisch School of the Arts on a scholarship, receiving a BFA in film production.
+While at NYU, he wrote the screenplay for Home Fries and received the Virginia Governor's Screenwriting Award in 1989 for the screenplay, which was later turned into a film.
+One of the judges of the competition was film producer Mark Johnson, who was impressed by Gilligan and called him "the most imaginative writer" he had ever read.
+Gilligan also studied holography under Jason Sapan at Holographic Studios in New York City.